 Two of the terms in Elgar’s Tasso fragment (assai and poco) are common performance directions in music.
 Assai means “very or extremely.”
 Poco means “little,” and is defined as “to a slight degree, somewhat.”
-The Enigma Variations is 811 measures in length, yet nowhere does the term assai appear.
-In contrast, poco is only found in measure 206.
-Its location is four bars after Rehearsal 22 near the conclusion of Variation VI Ysobel.
+The Enigma Variations is 780 measures in length, yet nowhere does the term assai appear.
+In contrast, poco is only found in measures 205-206.
+Its location is four and five bars after Rehearsal 22 near the conclusion of Variation VI Ysobel.
 The music term poco is essentially a fragment of a fragment, for it is just one of six words from Elgar’s Tasso fragment.
 The number six crops up in multiple ways in that movement.
-The Roman numeral is VI, the subtitle has six letters, the time signature of 3/2 has six quarter beats per bar, and the performance direction poco appears only in measure 206.
-Elgar’s coded emphasis on the number six is not haphazard as the complete German title of the covert Theme is six words in length and is encoded by an 6 by 6 Polybius Square Music Box Cipher in the opening six bars of the Enigma Theme.
+The Roman numeral is VI, the subtitle has six letters, and the time signature of 3/2 has six quarter beats per bar.
+Elgar’s coded emphasis on the number six is not haphazard as the complete German title of the covert Theme is six words in length and is encoded by a six-by-six Polybius Square Music Box Cipher in the opening six bars of the Enigma Theme.

-The Principal Oboe plays the same notes concurrently an octave higher as the First French Horn, an orchestration technique known as doubling.
-The Principal Clarinet in B flat also doubles the First Bassoon at the octave.
-The two Es on the sixth beat of the bar are the initials for the composer, Edward Elgar.
+The Principal Oboe plays the same notes concurrently an octave higher as the Principal French Horn, an orchestration technique known as doubling.
+The Principal Clarinet in B-flat also doubles the First Bassoon at the octave.
+The two Es on the sixth beat of the bar furnish the initials for the composer, Edward Elgar.
 The appearance of his initials in this measure is noteworthy because the decryptions of multiple ciphers in the Enigma Variations incorporate those same initials ostensibly as both a form of personal identification and authentication.
 It is remarkable that the last three notes in this bar for instrumental parts singled out by the presence of the performance direction poco are F, B, and E. These letters are an anagram of the initials for Ein feste Burg.
-Among these four parts, the two transposing instruments are the clarinet in B flat, and the french horn in F. Like Elizabeth Browning’s name, those letters provide two of the three initials for Ein feste Burg.
+Among these four parts, the two transposing instruments are the clarinet in B-flat, and the french horn in F. Like Elizabeth Browning’s name, those letters provide two of the three initials for Ein feste Burg.

 A central tenant of the Roman Catholic faith is the belief that Jesus is the incarnation of God.
 The opportunity to gaze in devout contemplation at a lifelike image of Christ’s crucified body was first made possible by that historic photographic negative of the Turin Shroud.
 In Variation XIII Elgar encodes references to Jesus, the “Dead God,” and the Turin Shroud.
 In Variation II he also enciphers the name of the Italian amateur photographer who took the first official photograph of the Turin Shroud, Secondo Pia.
 There is a surprising link between Tasso and the Turin Shroud.
 When it first arrived in the city of Turin in 1578, a special mass was celebrated with a distinguished guest of honor who publicly venerated the relic: Torquato Tasso.
 Like Pia, Tasso was Italian.

-In measure 206, the abbreviation of marcato as marc. is tantalizing because the second book in the New Testament is the Gospel of Mark.
-Marc is phonetic for Mark, the shortest and therefore the smallest of the canonical gospels with only sixteen chapters.
+In measure 206, the abbreviation of marcato (marc.) is tantalizing because the second book in the New Testament is the Gospel of Mark.
+Marc is phonetic for Mark, the shortest and, therefore, the smallest of the canonical gospels with only sixteen chapters.
 The performance directions poco marc. appear to be a coded reference to that little book.
 The significance of this Elgarian wordplay cipher is that the Gospel of Mark originally ends with the discovery of the empty tomb.
 This presents an uncanny parallel with Tasso’s Jerusalem Delivered which concludes with a heroic knight kneeling and praying before the Holy Sepulchre, that same empty tomb.
-Marc also sounds like mark as in X marks the spot.
-An X is also a recognized symbol of the cross.
+Marc also sounds like mark as in “X” marks the spot.
+An “X” is also a recognized symbol of the cross.

 The Mendelssohn Scale Degrees Cipher